 6. Don't judge.

 "Don't judge, don't laugh, and don't hide under the table in fear!"
 Em & Lo advise.
 "Remember, there's more than one way to fulfill a fantasy.
-If you don't like the sound of the fantasy your partner suggests, then instead of shutting him or her down completely, suggest an alternative that would work for you."
+If you don't like the sound of the fantasy your partner suggests, instead of shutting him or her down completely, suggest an alternative that would work for you."

 Trying new things activates hidden pleasure centers in our brains we wouldn't otherwise tap into.
-And, believe it or not — even though it may be uncomfortable at first — exploring taboos together is a great way to bring you closer together as a couple.
+And believe it or not, even though it may be uncomfortable at first, exploring taboos together is a great way to bring you closer together as a couple.